Kong/docs.konghq.com/src/deck/guides/defaults-v2.md

 > **Important:** This feature has the following limitations:
 * Plugin object defaults are not supported.
-* If an existing property's default value changes in a future {{site.base_gateway}} release, decK has no way of knowing that this change has occured, as its `defaults` configuration would overwrite the value in your environment.
+* If an existing property's default value changes in a future {{site.base_gateway}} release, decK has no way of knowing that this change has occurred, as its `defaults` configuration would overwrite the value in your environment.

 ## Object defaults behavior